strasse34/pp4/README.md

 ![Palette](static/docs/images/palette.png)

 #### Font
-II've used two distinct fonts in my website design:
+I have used two distinct fonts in my website design:
 - **Caveat:** This font is applied to the website's name to create a harmonious connection with the logo, adding a touch of personalization and uniqueness.
 - **Roboto:** For the main body text, I've chosen the 'Roboto' font.
 It's a popular and easy-to-read typeface that ensures a comfortable reading experience for visitors.